ISOWEEKNUM

 Examples 🔗

 Suppose you have a date cell containing '05/15/2022'.
-To determine the ISO week number for this date, you would use the formula: =ISOWEEKNUM(A1).
-If A1 contains the date '05/15/2022', the ISOWEEKNUM function will return '19', indicating that '05/15/2022' falls in the 19th ISO week of the year.
+To determine the ISO week number for this date, use the formula: =ISOWEEKNUM(A1).
+If A1 contains the date '05/15/2022', the ISOWEEKNUM function returns '19', indicating that '05/15/2022' falls in the 19th ISO week of the year.

 Notes 🔗